apache/buildstream/doc/source/buildproject.rst

 Find the .bst file that you want to build

-In this case, we will be using `gedit.bst` in elements/core
+In this case, we will be using `gedit.bst` from elements/core

 from the root of the project repo run: